 Size and Shape

-It should also be well-insulated to help your cat maintain its body heat.
+It should also be well-insulated to help your cat maintain their body heat.
 If yours is a multi-cat household, find a model that fits more than one cat.

 Choose a heated cat house with interior padding, as it will keep your feline comfortable.
 It is impossible to add extra cushions and blankets in some models due to safety reasons.
 In such cases, ensure that the included interior padding is adequate.